 Award redemption nights can be reserved for 30,000 to 40,000 Marriott Bonvoy points at this property.
 Paid rates average around $350 per night for a standard room.

 Hot Tip: Planning a trip to the Hawaiian Islands can be overwhelming!
 How do you know which island(s) to choose, or how to make the most of your vacation time?
-Our ultimate travel guide to Hawaii aims to take the stress out of planning the perfect dream vacation!
+Our ultimate travel guides to Hawaii aims to take the stress out of planning the perfect dream vacation — Maui and Kauai or Oahu, Big Island, and Lanai.

 People who vacation in Niagara Falls come for exactly 1 thing — the waterfalls — and few hotels will put you closer to, or give you a better view of, the falls than the aptly named Sheraton on the Falls.
 The glassed-in high-rise sits almost directly opposite the American Falls, and from its best rooms, you’ll be able to enjoy sweeping panoramas of Niagara Gorge.